jeanKRS/WBES-dashboard/data/README.md

 **For optimal performance, use the combined microdata ZIP file:**

-1. Download the combined WBES microdata .dta file from the Enterprise Surveys website
+1. Download the combined WBES microdata .dta file from the Enterprise Surveys website (currently `ES-Indicators-Database-Global-Methodology_November_24_2025.dta`, encoded in `latin1`)
 2. Create a ZIP archive named `assets.zip` containing the .dta file(s)
 3. Place `assets.zip` in this directory
 4. The app will automatically: